tangsangsimida/EasyKiConverter_QT/README_en.md

 **[English](README_en.md)** | [中文](README.md)

 A powerful Python tool for converting LCSC and EasyEDA components to KiCad format, supporting complete conversion of symbols, footprints, and 3D models.
-Features a modern PyQt6 desktop interface that makes component conversion simple and efficient.
+Features a modern PyQt6 desktop interface with card-based layout that makes component conversion simple and efficient.

 ## ✨ Features